rust-random/getrandom/README.md

 The `log` library is supported as an optional dependency.
 If enabled, error reporting will be improved on some platforms.

-For WebAssembly (`wasm32`), WASI and Emscripten targets are supported directly; otherwise one of the following features must be enabled:
+For `wasm32-unknown-unknown` target one of the following features must be
+enabled:

 -   [`wasm-bindgen`](https://crates.io/crates/wasm_bindgen)
 -   [`stdweb`](https://crates.io/crates/stdweb)

+By default compiling crate for an unsupported platform will result in a compilation error.
+You may either replace this crate with a custom one, which will include support for your target, or enable `dummy` feature to use an always erroring dummy implementation.

 ## Minimum Supported Rust Version